-The key aspects of credit risk are the risk of default by one or more of the Syndicate's reinsurers and by Barbican Syndicate 1955 in respect of the reinsurance it cedes to the Syndicate on a funds withheld basis.
-The Agency Board's policy is that the Syndicate will only reinsure with businesses rated A or higher, or to enter into collateralised arrangements with unrated reinsurers.
+The key aspect of credit risk is the risk of default by one or more of the Syndicate's reinsurers.
+The Agency Board's policy is that Syndicate 1955 generally reinsures with businesses rated A- or higher by one or more rating agencies.
+Syndicate 1955 only uses reinsurers with lower ratings or that are completely unrated where collateral or a claims paying guarantee from a parent undertaking is provided.